Atomicity¶

 Atomicity is a fundamental concept in multithreading and concurrency that ensures operations are executed entirely or not at all, with no intermediate states visible to other threads.
 In Java, atomicity plays a crucial role in maintaining data consistency in concurrent environments.

-This deep dive covers everything about atomic operations, issues with atomicity, atomic classes in Java, and best practices to ensure atomic behavior in your code.
+We are going to cover everything about atomic operations, issues with atomicity, atomic classes in Java, and best practices to ensure atomic behavior in your code in this article.

 Without atomic operations, multiple threads could interfere with each other, leading to race conditions and data inconsistencies.
 For example, if two threads try to increment a shared counter simultaneously, the result may not reflect both increments due to interleaving of operations.